The London Tube Font: Introduction

 Promoting the London Tube font was much more than justifying its existence.
 It is a show of how design and public infrastructure can co-exist in the same arrangement of a well-defined vision.

 In a world where it seems we are all surrounded by digital screens, the fact that Johnston remains relevant indicates that some designs are timeless.
-It is not just an object of the London past it is a developing identity system that is able to change and at the same time not lose its soul.
+It is not just an object of the London past, it is a developing identity system that is able to change and at the same time not lose its soul.

 Johnston font is a representation of straightforwardness without being chilly, a simplistic but non-boring one, a traditional type of font in a contemporary universe.